-- The American Public Human Services Association manages the National Electronic InterstateCompact Enterprise (NEICE), a cloud-based system designed to support the Interstate Compact on the Placement of Children (ICPC) administration.
-Originally piloted by six states, as of 2017 there were 22 states that signed a memorandum of understanding (MOU) to join the system (American Public Human Services Association, 2017). - For more information (including evaluation findings, costs, and technical and documentation requirements) refer to: https://aphsa.org/OE/AAICPC/NEICE.aspx
+- The American Public Human Services Association manages the National Electronic Interstate Compact Enterprise (NEICE), a cloud-based system designed to support the Interstate Compact on the Placement of Children (ICPC) administration.
+Originally piloted by six states, as of 2017, 22 states had signed a memorandum of understanding (MOU) to join the system (American Public Human Services Association, 2017). - o For more information (including evaluation findings, costs, and technical and documentation requirements), refer to: https://aphsa.org/OE/AAICPC/NEICE.aspx